videlec/aims-python-rwanda-2016/README.md

 - Python classes
 - more statistics (tests and p-values)
 - random generation (and properties) of combinatorial objects
 - solving ODE and PDE with scipy

 The subject of the assignment are some projects to be realized in groups.

+The subject of the assignment migt be about problems from [Project Euler](https://projecteuler.net)

 References
 ----------